JoeIngledew/robot-blog/content/posts/2018/04/bear-with-me.md

 This is because I have been messing about with **stuff** which I don't undestand.
 As a result, I do have a comment section, but it does not work.

 Unfortunately, it's not half past midnight and I need to go to work tomorrow, so...
 I guess it's going to be broken for now.

+### Update

+I fixed it!
+You can now add comments!
+What even is sleep and who needs it?!